ArturoGuerra/tns-csi/DEPLOYMENT.md

 # test-pvc   Bound    pvc-12345678-1234-1234-1234-123456789012   10Gi       RWX            tns-nfs     30s
 ```

-### 5.3 Verify in storage system
+### 5.3 Verify in TrueNAS

 **For NFS volumes:**
-1. Log in to storage system web interface
+1. Log in to TrueNAS web interface
 2. Navigate to **Datasets**
 3. You should see a new dataset: `pool1/test-pvc` (or `pool1/k8s/test-pvc` if using parent dataset)
 4. Navigate to **Shares** > **NFS**
 5. You should see a new NFS share for the dataset

 **For NVMe-oF volumes:**
-1. Log in to storage system web interface
+1. Log in to TrueNAS web interface
 2. Navigate to **Datasets**
 3. You should see a new ZVOL (block device): `pool1/test-nvmeof-pvc`
 4. Navigate to **Sharing** > **Block (iSCSI/NVMe-oF)**